jlaura/PyHAT/README.md

 - move qwindows.dll to ./platforms/
 - if the folder "platforms" doesn't exist make it.

-# PYSAT UI for Python
+# PYSAT UI in Python

 - This version of PYSAT has a backend that has been created in Python specifically.
 - It is being built so it can work as close to the original libraries as physically possible